neondatabase/website/content/docs/guides/prisma-migrate.md

 updatedOn: '2023-10-07T10:43:33.387Z'
 ---

-This topic also describes how to configure Prisma Migrate when you need to connect to the same Neon database from Prisma Migrate, which requires a direct database connection, and serverless functions that require a pooled database connection.
+This topic describes how to configure Prisma Migrate when you need to connect to the same Neon database from Prisma Migrate, which requires a direct database connection, and serverless functions that require a pooled database connection.

 ## Prisma Migrate with PgBouncer